 KnowThePepper

-Aji Dulce is a mild Capsicum chinense seasoning pepper used in Puerto Rican, Dominican, Cuban, and Venezuelan-style cooking.
-It is commonly listed at 0-500 SHU, so it can carry a habanero-like aroma without habanero heat.
-Its main job is aroma in sofrito, recaito, beans, rice, stews, and seasoning pastes.
+Aji Dulce is a mild Capsicum chinense seasoning pepper used in Puerto Rican, Dominican, Cuban, and Venezuelan-style cooking, commonly listed at 0 to 500 SHU.
+Its main job is adding habanero-like aroma without habanero heat to sofrito, recaito, beans, rice, stews, and seasoning pastes.

 - Species: C. chinense